dmison/old-intro-to-js/_steps/part1/step4-variables.markdown

 Try it out and see.

-In the next step when we talk about operators we will also talk about another data type: Numbers.
+In the next step when we talk about operators, we will also talk about another data type: Numbers.